 - 1. What do you mean by business law? - 2.
-List the main sources of Indian mercantile law.
+List the main sources of Indian business law.

-- 1. The term 'business law' may be defined as that branch of law which comprises laws concerning trade, industry and commerce.
+- The term 'business law' may be defined as that branch of law which comprises laws concerning trade, industry and commerce.
 It is an ever growing branch of law with the changing circumstances of trade and commerce.
 With the increasing complexities of the modern business world, the scope of mercantile law has enormously widened - 2.
-The main sources of Indian business law are as follows: - (i) English Mercantile Law: The English mercantile law constitutes the foundation on which the super-structure of the Indian mercantile law has been built. - (ii) The Statute Law: When a Bill is passed by the Parliament and signed by the President, it becomes an 'Act' or a 'statute'.
-The bulk of Indian mercantile law is statute law. - (iii) Judicial decisions or Case Law: Judicial decisions are usually referred to as precedents and are binding on all courts having jurisdiction lower to that of the court which gave the judgement.
+The main sources of Indian business law are as follows: - (i) English Mercantile Law: The English mercantile law constitutes the foundation on which the super-structure of the Indian mercantile law has been built.